EChesters/DataVis/06_session/lecture_notes.md

     toVegaLite [ width 540, data [], enc [], bar [] ]
 ```

+**MY NOTE:** toolip uses t to mean tex rather than m.
+B = full month name in the tooltip encoding

 Note also the use of [d3 text formatting codes](https://github.com/d3/d3-time-format#locale_format) in line 12 to show a more friendly month-year format for the temporal data.

 {(infobox|} If you want any form of interaction to take place in your visualization, such as those in this session, you should always add the `interactive` tag to the code block header that generates the specification.
 If you know your visualization should be static, avoid adding the `interactive` tag in order to save on computational resources.{|infobox)}